Ramona Falls Oregon is a stunning waterfall on the western side of Mt. Hood.

 From the trailhead, the hike is just over 7 miles round-trip, with about 1,000 feet of elevation gain.

-The incline is fairly gradual the entire way, which is nice on the knees.
+Whichever way you decide, the incline is fairly gradual the entire way, which is nice on the knees.
 Also, the trail follows the Sandy River most of the way.

 Sandy River Crossing